Patrick Sookhdeo: Life

-Sexual Assault Conviction
+Sexual assault conviction

 On 10 March 2014, The Independent newspaper reported that Sookhdeo had been arrested on suspicion of sexual assault against a woman.
-He has denied the charges.
+He denied the charges.
 On 18 May 2014, Sookhdeo was formally charged by British police with sexual assault on a woman.
 He was released on police bail to appear at the Swindon Magistrates' Court later in the month.
 Following his arrest and indictment, Barnabas UK launched an internal investigation and temporarily suspended him from his duties.
 In June 2014, Sookhdeo was reinstated after the board decided that there was insufficient evidence of sexual assault.
 Later, it was alleged that Sookhdeo had used "intimidating and manipulative" language against two prosecution witnesses.

 On 23 February 2015, Sookhdeo was found guilty by a majority 10-2 verdict of the jury at Swindon Crown Court on the charge of sexual assault and unanimously on the two further charges of intimidating witnesses.
 He was ordered to serve a three-month community sentence, and ordered to pay £3500 prosecution costs and a £60 victim surcharge.
-On 27 February 2015, Christianity Today reported that Sookhdeo had resigned from his position as director of Barnabas Aid, citing his sexual assault conviction.
 However, he was subsequently reinstated to his positions as a trustee of Barnabas Aid International and as the International Director and CEO of the Barnabas Fund.
 Sookhdeo’s conviction drew mixed responses from within the British Christian community and media.
-In August 2015, the British Christian news website Christian Today's contributing editor Mark Woods sharply criticized the Barnabas Fund for alleged "victim blaming" and reinstating Sookhdeo as its international director despite the verdict.
 By contrast, the Orthodox Anglican website Virtueonline's managing editor David Virtue criticized the legal process as a travesty, asserted Sookhdeo's innocence, and cited concerns about the complainant's behaviour and inconsistencies in her testimony.